Buffalo Soldier Monument - Fort Leavenworth, Kansas

 installation.
 This may sound like a obstacle, but Fort Leavenworth does

-Fort Leavenworth Visitor Control Center is closed on Sundays and all Federal
+Fort Leavenworth Visitor Control Center is closed on weekends and all Federal

 Non US residents may not be permitted on the fort and